LizLeki/DynatraceAPI/README.md

    * [pywin32 Windows API access for Python](https://github.com/mhammond/pywin32)
    * [requests HTTP library for Python](https://2.python-requests.org/en/master/)

+## Installation

+1. Download and install Python3, selecting the option to 'Add Python 3.X to PATH'.

+2. Open command prompt as administrator and use your preferred package manager to install the non-standard prerequisite libraries (e.g., as below, using pip).

+       pip install pywin32
+       pip install requests

 ## Usage

-The script requires three parameters for execution:
+Only `getSetWindows.py` need be executed directly.
+The following parameters must be specified - in order - at the time of execution:
 * Dynatrace domain
 * API token
 * Date

+With the provided parameters, `getSetWindows.py` will retrieve the maintanance window schedule for the data provided, determine the associated tag groups, and create tasks in Windows Task Scheduler which will execute `toggleMonitors.py` at the start and end of each maintenance period for an associated tag group.

 ### Basic Usage

-1. Generate a [Dynatrace API Token](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/) with the following permissions enabled
+1. Generate a [Dynatrace API Token](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/) with the following permissions enabled:

         * Read configuration
         * Create and read synthetic monitors, locations, and nodes

 2. Navigate to the script directory in Command Prompt